 - For the purposes of these algorithms, stacks grow up. - The representative algorithms ignore important issues like freeing objects in scopes. - In every case, objects in a scoped memory area are eligible to be freed when the reference count for the area is zero after finalizers for that scope are run. - Informally, any objects in a scoped memory area must be freed and their finalizers run before the reference count for the memory area is incremented from zero to one.

 11.4.1 The enter method

 For ma.enter(logic):

+'''

-''' push ma on the scope stack belonging to the current schedulable object execute logic.run method pop ma from the scope stack '''
+1 push ma on the scope stack belonging to the current schedulable object

+'''

+'''

--- which may throw ScopedCycleException
+2 --- which may throw ScopedCycleException

+'''